Tutor Resume Done Right (Expert Tips + Free Templates)

 Employment history details with statistical information

-As a tutor, you will need to mention your employment history to let the potential employer know that you have been successful as a tutor in the past.
+You will need to mention your employment history to let the potential employer know that you have been successful as a tutor in the past.
 It may appear that mentioning extensive experience in the resume will be beneficial, but what is important is to focus on the most recent and relevant experience if you can.

 As you write out your employment history, take the time to support it with concrete details like data and statistics.
 Include the name of the institute and the date of employment.
 Mention the duration of your employment, how much you were able to help improve test scores and grades, and how many students you assisted.